Using Retail Analytics & Top Retail Metrics to Drive Sales

 2. Choose What to Measure

-Before you can use retail analytics to drive sales, decide what data points, KPIs, or general metrics you want to measure.
+Before you can use retail analytics to drive sales, decide which data points, KPIs, or general retail industry metrics you want to measure.

 If you’re using a POS system, you’ll have a huge volume of information at your fingertips all at once.
 However, it’s best to focus on a few retail data points at a time and methodically measure a few small changes—instead of trying to track several variables at once and getting overwhelmed.